Home and Learn - Free Excel VBA Course

 Start a new spreadsheet for this.
 Now click on your Developer toolbar at the top of Excel.
 You should see this:

-The above image is taken from Excel 2013.
+The above image is taken from Excel 2013 (Later versions of Excel are very similar).
 If you have an earlier version, you may not have the Add-Ins and Modify panels.
 But that's OK because we won't be using these.

 The first panel to explore is the one on the left - Code: